The Wrong Trousers: What the Met Opera’s Crisis Reveals About Strategy in the Arts

 The gap is in how the offer is framed—and who it’s framed for.

 The Met Opera is one of the greatest performing arts institutions in the world.
 The issue is not the product.
-It’s relevance.
-And tweaking the product or the pricing can’t fix relevance.
+It’s the question their model is built on.

-The technology to do this isn't theoretical.
-It exists.
+The technology to do this exists.
 And it works the way the research says it should—by treating every audience member not as a ticket buyer, but as a human being.

 The question is: which arts organizations are brave enough to act?